manal15iqbal/Motor-Anomaly-Detection-STM32/README.md

 - Faults were manually induced (imbalance, misalignment, speed variation) rather than captured from naturally degrading hardware — real-world fault progression may differ.
 - Current dataset is specific to one motor/driver setup; generalization to other motor types/sizes needs further validation.
 - Future work: wireless telemetry (BLE/Wi-Fi) instead of wired UART, on-device fault classification (not just anomaly/normal), and long-term field validation.

----

-## 📄 License

-Add a license of your choice (e.g., MIT) before making the repository public.